prisma/prisma-examples/node/graphql/README.md

 ### 5. Using the GraphQL API

 The schema that specifies the API operations of your GraphQL server is defined in [`./src/schema.graphql`](./src/schema.graphql).
-Here are a number of operations that you can send to the API using the GraphQL Playground.
+Below are a number of operations that you can send to the API using the GraphQL Playground.

 Feel free to adjust any operation by adding or removing fields.
 The GraphQL Playground helps you with its auto-completion feature and query validation features.

+<Details><Summary><strong>See API operations</strong></Summary>

 #### Retrieve all published posts and their authors